nightroman/FarNet/FarNet/Readme.txt

 	= DESCRIPTION =

-This is the Far Manager .NET API and runtime infrastructure for .NET modules.
-It exposes the Far Manager API in comfortable object oriented way and does most of the low level routine jobs for its modules.
-Modules contain only tiny pieces of boilerplate framework code.
+FarNet is Far Manager .NET API and runtime infrastructure for .NET modules.
+It exposes Far Manager API in comfortable object oriented way and does most of the low level routine jobs for its modules.
+Modules normally contain only tiny pieces of boilerplate framework code.

 	= PREREQUISITES =